 The good news is that when they say that “it rains a lot in Seattle,” they are talking about that drizzly, it’s wet out there but not really rainy kind of rain – which is much easier to work with than the torrential downpour kind of rain.
 There are really only about 90 days of any measurable precipitation.

-Shoulder season is a better time to spend 2 days in Seattle – I have found that May is an excellent month to visit, because the temperatures are starting to get warmer and you get a fair amount of sun, but you aren’t dealing with hordes of other tourists yet.
+- Shoulder Season (Spring + Fall): Shoulder season is a better time to visit.
+I have found that May is an excellent month to spend time in Seattle, because the temperatures are starting to get warmer and you get a fair amount of sun, but you aren’t dealing with hordes of other tourists yet.
+Spring is a beautiful time to visit, as you will see cherry blossoms start to bloom throughout the city.
+Seattle is gorgeous in the fall, because you can see the red and orange foliage.

 How to Get to Seattle